Quintasan/michalzajac.me/source/blog/2018-12-25-interesting-things-in-ruby-2-6-0.html.markdown

 ---

 Every year matz gives every Ruby programmer a present on December 25th.
 This year is no exception and Ruby 2.6.0 was released and brings a slew of new features.
-The changelog is available on [ruby-lang.org](https://www.ruby-lang.org/en/news/2018/12/25/ruby-2-6-0-released/) and I decided about a subset of new features which might are of particular interest to me.
+The changelog is available on [ruby-lang.org](https://www.ruby-lang.org/en/news/2018/12/25/ruby-2-6-0-released/) and I decided to write about a subset of new features which are of particular interest to me.

 # Bundler is now installed as a default gem.